 The MOC completed processing of the 15 months of in-situ instrument space weather data with the associated data products available on the MOC STEREO Data Server and GSFC SSC websites on day 330, November 26th.
-However, a final level zero file (.fin version) for each day for each instrument is being created.
+A final level zero file (.fin version) for each day, specifically days 2014-230 through 2015-319, for each instrument has been created and is available on the MOC STEREO Data Server and GSFC SSC websites.
+Note for some days there is more than one version, use the latest version.
+Some days the files will be empty as the instruments were off during solar conjunction as follows: